BennoStaub/Computational-Intelligence-Lab/README.md

 # Computational-Intelligence-Lab

+--It occurs that you can see only one page of the 2-page pdf file.
+For complete view, download the pdf file and open it--

 This repository is used to share my exam cheatsheet for the Computational Intelligence Lab course at ETH Zurich in 2017.
 Achieved grade: 5.5, where 6 is the maximum possible grade.